The 20 Best Tubular Aggregate Myopathy Doctors in Canada

 Barrie, ON, CA

-Rouslan Kotchetkov practices in Barrie, Canada.
+Rouslan Kotchetkov practices practicing medicine in Barrie, Canada.
 Kotchetkov is rated as an Advanced expert by MediFind in the treatment of Tubular Aggregate Myopathy.
-Their top areas of expertise are Nemaline Myopathy, Tubular Aggregate Myopathy, X-Linked Myotubular Myopathy, Bone Marrow Aspiration, and Tissue Biopsy.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Nemaline Myopathy, Tubular Aggregate Myopathy, X-Linked Myotubular Myopathy, Bone Marrow Aspiration, and Tissue Biopsy.

 Experienced in Tubular Aggregate Myopathy